All You Need to Know About Mortgage Credit Certificates (MCCs)

 To make homeownership more affordable, the federal government offers programs for first-time homebuyers and buyers with low to moderate incomes.
 The mortgage credit certificate (MCC) program is one option that helps eligible first-time homebuyers save money on their mortgage.

-This guide will unpack how a mortgage credit certificate works, the pros and cons, and claiming it on your taxes.
+This guide will unpack how an MCC works, including the pros and cons and how to claim it on your taxes.

 What Is an MCC?

-If you take out a mortgage to buy a home, your monthly payment has four components: principal, interest, taxes, and insurance.
-State and local housing finance agencies issue MCCs, and if you receive one you can claim the dollar equivalent as a tax deduction to reduce the amount you owe in federal taxes.
-(Not all states offer MCCs, however.
-Michigan offers one, for example, while Massachusetts does not.)
+If you take out a mortgage to buy a home, your monthly payment typically includes four components: principal, interest, taxes, and insurance.
+State and local HFAs issue MCCs, and if you receive one, you can claim the dollar equivalent as a tax deduction to reduce the amount you owe in federal taxes.
+Not all states offer MCCs, however.
+Michigan offers one, for example, while Massachusetts does not.
 Eligible homeowners can take advantage of an MCC even if they take the standard deduction rather than itemize deductions.
-If you are one of the few homeowners who itemizes, any remaining mortgage interest not accounted for in an MCC may qualify for the mortgage interest deduction.
+If you’re one of the few homeowners who itemize, any remaining mortgage interest not accounted for in an MCC may qualify for the mortgage interest deduction.

 Eligibility for this program is based on income and is generally only available for first-time homebuyers who qualify, though others may be able to buy a home in a “targeted area” designated by the state or Department of Housing and Urban Development and claim a mortgage tax credit.